jrp2014/smuggler2/README.md

 - Literate Haskell `.lhs` files will procssed into ordinary haskell files wth a `-lhs` suffix.

-* `hiding` clauses may not be properly analysed.
-So hiding things that are not used may not be spotted.
+* `hiding` clauses are not be analysed.
+So hiding things that are not used will not be spotted.
+In fact, hiding imports will be discarded.

 * The plugin does not seem to run reliably on Windows.
 This is probably more of an issue with the way that the tests are run, than `Smuggler2` itself.

 * Currently `cabal` does not have a particular way of specifying plugins.
 (See, eg, https://gitlab.haskell.org/ghc/ghc/issues/11244 and